 Mountain biking is allowed on the Heaphy Track from May 1 and November 30.
 During the mountain biking season, both walkers and bikers share the trail.
 This is a fun way to explore the Heaphy Track during the winter months.
 Bike one-way (2-3 days) and hire transportation or bike the trail in both directions (4-5 days) to avoid transport needs.

-Mountain Bike Rentals: Rent from Wheelie Fantastic from $35 per day for multi-day rentals.
+Mountain Bike Rentals: At the time of writing, the rent from Wheelie Fantastic was $35 per day for multi-day rentals.
 One-day rentals start from $50.

 Distance: 48.7 miles / 78.4 kilometers